Student Login

 Bianca Hamtig is the creator and founder of InNAIT, a concept for an online marketplace that is entirely focused on NAIT.
 “This kind of event really helped me in fueling the innovation within me, because I never thought that an idea can spark into something that is concrete on a step one like this one,” said Hamtig.

-Amongst the public visitors was Ashif Mawji, whose million dollar donation kickstarted the founding of the Mawji Centre.
-Students had an opportunity to meet Mawji, and one student idea is being taken with him to be showcased on Dragons’ Den for a chance to receive funding.
+Among the public visitors was Ashif Mawji, whose million-dollar donation helped kickstart the founding of the Mawji Centre.
+Students had an opportunity to meet Mawji, and one student’s idea is being taken with him to be showcased on Dragons’ Den for a chance to receive funding.

-Four booths are guaranteed to win funding through 4 prizes of $2000.
+Four booths are guaranteed to win funding through four prizes of $ 2,000.
 The prize categories are:

 • Most Innovative Solution